adrianocastro189/stormwind-library/documentation/docs/resources/support/str.md

 * `Str:isQuoted()` - Determines whether a string is quoted by " or '.
 * `Str:isWrappedBy()` - Determines whether a string is wrapped by a prefix and a suffix.
+* `Str:removeQuotes()` - Removes quotes from a string.
+    * Addons shouldn't call `removeWrappers` twice for `"` and `'`, because the string could be wrapped by one type of quote and contain the other type inside it, so `removeQuotes` method first checks which type of quote is wrapping the string and then removes it.
 * `Str:removeWrappers()` - Removes the wrapping strings from a string.
 * `Str:replaceAll()` - Replaces all occurrences of a substring in a string with another substring.